snorkman88/suntastic/README.md

 ### Buck-Boost Converter

-The second DC-DC converter is a buck-boost converter in charge of supplying power to the 3.3 V bus to which the IoT device (RAK4631) is connected to.
+The second DC-DC converter is a buck-boost converter in charge of supplying power to the 3.3 V to which the IoT device (RAK4631) and watchdog timer are connected to.
 This converter should start operating after the load switch controlled by the UVLO is closed.
 **TO BE CONTINUED**